 One piece of music of the applicant’s choice;

 Applicants can select two out of five set pieces to perform.
-This music will be available three weeks before the interview date;
+This music will be available before the interview submission date;

 The interview panel will also discuss musical knowledge and experience with each applicant to assess the student’s skills and knowledge and best fit in the course.

-Applicants selected from the interview process will then attend two open rehearsals in November.
+selected from the interview process will then attend two open rehearsals in November (pending changes to campus access).
 Students will rotate across groups, providing an opportunity for tutors to observe students in practice.

 Applicants who are unsuccessful will be placed on a waiting list and will also be given the opportunity to re-interview the following year.